A-Goyal27/Summer-of-Computational-Imaging/README.md

 Disclaimer: This course has not yet been tested.
 The course will be 3 hours a day, but the individual splits of time have not yet been figured out.

+## Teaching the Course
+Feel free to use the course as long as you provide acknowledgement.

+Additionally, feedback would be much appreciated.
+Send any feedback to this email: [placeholder]

 ## Overview
 Day 1 - Basic Python; Intro to Vectors